 We are all concerned about Coronavirus, and for some, the heightened state of concern for our health, or being at home and not at school, or being isolated, being away from usual things we do can feel very worrying.
 There is a wealth of really useful advice and information about coping at the current time, and we have put together some information and materials that you might find useful.
-To the right hand side of this page you’ll find:

 • Helping Children Cope With Stress: a useful guide for parents and carers

 • Coronavirus – A Book for Children: this has been written using social stories to give children information about what the Covid virus is, and how we can all help to keep ourselves and others safe